slowernews/wisdom-tldr/README.md

 ###On business

 To make money is to add value.<br>
-Focus on areas where you are motivated to add value but be realistic when choosing your market.
+Focus on areas where you are motivated to add value AND there's demand.

 > *'What you need to start a new business: generosity.' -- Derek Sivers*